nbrabant/doorbell/README.md

 ## Installation

-First, install [ASK CLI](https://developer.amazon.com/fr-FR/docs/alexa/smapi/quick-start-alexa-skills-kit-command-line-interface.html) and deploy the skill to your Alexa developper account
+First, install [ASK CLI](https://developer.amazon.com/fr-FR/docs/alexa/smapi/quick-start-alexa-skills-kit-command-line-interface.html) and deploy the skill to your Alexa developper account.
+In the next step, link the skill to your AWS console account (LWA).
+And finally, in the permission menu, activate the "Send Alexa events" option to get the client Id and secret.

+The next step is to attach IOT button to your AWS Lambda : go to your IOT Core interface and add your IOT button, then attach a new lambda function action.